Airdrie–Bathgate rail link

-The Airdrie–Bathgate rail link is a completed railway project in central Scotland.
+The Airdrie–Bathgate rail link is a railway project in central Scotland.

 Instigated as part of a round of transport improvement projects proposed by the then Scottish Executive in 2003, the plan was to open up a fourth direct railway link between the cities of Glasgow and Edinburgh.
 The project was completed in October 2010, at an estimated cost of £300 million.
-The rail link received the final approval of the Scottish Parliament on 28 March 2007, and gained royal assent on 9 May 2007.
+The rail link received the final approval of the Scottish Parliament on 28 March 2007, and the Airdrie-Bathgate Railway and Linked Improvements Act 2007 (asp 19) gained royal assent on 9 May 2007.

 Background

 In line with plans to complete the missing part of the M8 motorway, the Executive stipulated that public transport links between Scotland's two largest cities must improve.